PinchukArtCentre: Union firing controversy

 In October 2019, mediators working at PinchukArtCentre joined a trade union.
 They cited violations of labour legislation as the reason for this, particularly the lack of sick leave and paid leave.
 On December 25, 2019, trade union members held a protest near the PinchukArtCentre, during which they handed the centre's management an official letter about the start of negotiations on the conclusion of a collective labour agreement.
 However, after the action, the fixed-term contracts of all mediators were not extended, and on February 9, 2020, the management of PinchukArtCentre announced that it was cancelling the position of mediators.
 This decision caused a significant response in the mass media, after which the centre's management stated that the dismissal of the mediators was not related to the creation of a trade union.
 In solidarity with the former mediators, the artists Pavlo Grazhdanskij and Valentyna Petrova refused to be nominated for the PinchukArtCentre 2020 Prize, and other artists also declared their support for the mediators.
 On February 16, 2020 during a public discussion within the PinchukArtCentre Prize nominees exhibition, anthropologist Nadiya Chushak spoke in support of the trade union, reading an appeal from the organization.
 The Committee of the Verkhovna Rada on Social Policy and Protection of Veterans' Rights used the release of mediators as a precedent when discussing the issue of expanding the scope of using fixed-term employment contracts.

+After the 2022 Russian invasion

+After the beginning of the full-scale Russian invasion of Ukraine on 24 February 2022, the PinchukArtCentre suspended its activities and remained closed for 143 days, reopening to the public on 17 July 2022.
+On reopening, the institution launched the large group exhibition When Faith Moves Mountains, organized in partnership with the Museum of Contemporary Art Antwerp (M HKA) and the Flemish Government, which brought together more than 45 international and Ukrainian artists to underline Ukraine’s cultural ties with Europe and to present works, many of them created during the war, in a dialogue that addressed the social and emotional impact of the conflict.

+At the same time, the PinchukArtCentre and the Victor Pinchuk Foundation developed the documentary project Russian War Crimes, an exhibition of photographs and testimonies documenting alleged war crimes committed across Ukraine since the start of the invasion; the project, realized in partnership with the Office of the President of Ukraine, the Ministry of Foreign Affairs of Ukraine, Ukrainska Pravda and the Ukrainian Association of Professional Photographers, was first shown in Kyiv and was subsequently presented abroad in venues including Berlin and Bratislava to raise international awareness of the scale of civilian suffering and to advocate for accountability.
+In the post‑invasion period, the PinchukArtCentre has continued to position itself as a platform for Ukrainian artists responding to the war while maintaining its international profile through collaborations and travelling exhibitions, contributing to broader cultural diplomacy efforts by Ukraine during the ongoing conflict.